 Tip 1 - Shop around

 - Create a list of the services you need in addition to a domain name.
 Consider whether you need any specific services as not all registrars offer the same packages.

 - After creating your list, when you’re searching through registrars look carefully at what’s included in the price other than just the domain name.
 You can see if the package matches the list you’re looking for.

 - Shop around to find a registrar that provides the service or range of services you need.

 - Get competitive quotes – but remember, the cheapest price is not necessarily the best deal.
 Check your contract for any ‘hidden’ charges.

 Tip 2 - Check the small print

-- Ask to see the Terms and Conditions for domain name registration so you fully understand the contract that you are entering into.
+- Read online or ask to see the Terms and Conditions for domain name registration so you fully understand the contract that you are entering into.

 - Check that the registrar’s Terms and Conditions confirm that your domain name will be registered specifically to you in your name and not in the name of the registrar or another third party.